Dan Sullivan (EMBA ’20) reports in as Sr. Gateway Site Acquisition Analyst at SpaceX

 “When I started my interview process my classmates were the best support network.
 They kept me on my path and picked me up when I was down.
 My classmates were vital in keeping me motivated, encouraging me through each phase with guidance, and ultimately sharing joy in my success as if it were their own.
 I couldn’t ask for better friends during such a meaningful transition in my career and life.” said Dan.

-He’s only been out of the program for half a year, but already Dan sees his fellow graduates as a personal set of advisors he can count on as he continues to grow.
+He’s only been out of the program for six months, but already Dan sees his fellow graduates as a personal set of advisors he can count on as he continues to grow.

 “The pace of the EMBA school program was a great primer for changing work rhythms in a new career,” said Dan.
 “I was much better suited to handle a transition from a non-tech role to a much more technical role because of the program’s pace and integration of technology within the curriculum.”